shubhamprogrammer2371/Hospital_Network_Design_Project/README.md

-2) Use a hierarchial model providing redundancy in the network.
+2) Use a hierarchical model providing redundancy in the network.